sagemath/trac_to_gh/Issue 7989.md

 # Issue 7989: Minpoly doesn't work for all matrices

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7989

 Original creator: jason